nikitavoloboev/data/programming/version-control/git.md

 - [A successful Git branching model (2020)](https://nvie.com/posts/a-successful-git-branching-model/)
 - [Belay](https://github.com/JoshMcguigan/belay) - Makes it easy to run your CI checks locally, so you can git push with confidence.
 - [Little Things I Like to Do with Git (2017)](https://csswizardry.com/2017/05/little-things-i-like-to-do-with-git/)
+- [gsync](https://github.com/ScaleComputing/gsync) - rsync-like command to sync a git repo to a remote machine via git itself.